 - Accept that your child is now entering adulthood and may have different goals than you have.
 Your child’s career goals, academic goals, and school of choice may not be what you would have chosen.
 Try to remember that, as they enter adulthood, they need to develop ownership over their goals and aspirations for their future.

 - Decide ahead of time who is responsible for what and the level of access.

 - Financial responsibility: Who’s paying for what?
 Are there conditions for payment?
 If you’re applying to financial aid, do it early!

-- Access to grades: Does the student have to show you grades at the end of the semester?
-Keep in mind that Advisors and Counselors cannot give out that information.
+- Access to grades: Does my student have to show you grades at the end of the semester?
+Keep in mind that advisors and counselors cannot give out that information.

-- Encourage the student to be his or her own advocate.
+- Encourage your student to be their own advocate.
 This includes interactions with Instructors, Advisors and Counselors, and the Academic Learning Center.

 - Don’t be overly wired.
-If a student is going to see an instructor or other college personnel, do not send text messages to the student or call during the conference.
-Allow the student to talk to the college official one on one.
+If your student is going to see an instructor or other college personnel, do not send text messages to your student or call during the conference.
+Allow them to talk to the college official one on one.

 - Encourage your student to start thinking of their future now.
 What are their plans when they are finished at Central Piedmont?
 They can reach out to the Transfer Resource Center to assist with planning for transfer to a Four-Year College or University.
 Career Services can assist in the job search and career planning both during and after college.
 Workplace Learning can help with internship opportunities for students in selected programs.

 - Encourage your student to use campus services and resources.

 - Encourage your student to be involved in campus activities.
 Learn more about campus activities and clubs.

 - Encourage your student to check their Central Piedmont email regularly.